Dremora/eslint-plugin-no-type-assertion/README.md

 ## Configuration

-In your ESLint configuratio, ensure you're using `@typescript-eslint/parser` as a parser and it's set up correctly:
+In your ESLint configuration, ensure you're using `@typescript-eslint/parser` as a parser and it's set up correctly:

 ```json
 {